ryanczm/Analytic-Musings/notes/fa/fa.md

 The key idea is: how much signal does past information of football matches have in the outcome of the next match?

-The core problem is: You can outplay a team on XG but still lose, and vice versa, and this can happen for streaks - making XG a problem.
+The core problem is: How do we translate football wisdom or tropes into statistical signals?

 There is a situation where the UK bookmakers like Bet365 price odds.
 To beat those guys, we have to beat the quants from Manchester, Liverpool and London working there.